-“The tax law contains wide-ranging changes that will affect investors of all kinds, from individuals and participants to advisors and large institutions,” said Bill McNabb, Vanguard chairman and chief executive officer.
+“The tax law contains wide-ranging changes that will affect investors of all kinds, from individuals and participants to advisors and large institutions,” said Bill McNabb, Vanguard chairman.
 “Naturally, we’ll continue to examine all of the provisions to determine the best ways to help our clients meet their goals.
 Additionally, given the complexity and breadth of changes, it’s important that investors consult with a qualified tax advisor to determine whether and how the new legislation will impact them.”

 Notable changes for investors

-The new law includes several important policy changes of interest to investors, including:
+The new law includes several important policy changes of interest to investors, beginning in 2018, including:

 - Changes to individual tax brackets and rates.
 The new law maintains seven income tax brackets but adjusts the tax rates and income levels, including lowering the top rate from 39.6% to 37%.
 It also maintains the current preferential rates for long-term capital gains and qualified dividend income but redefines the income levels for those rates based on specific dollar amounts, rather than adjusting them to the new income tax brackets.